ReidKimball/meadow-mentor-public/README.md

 ## How I built this: AI-augmented development

-I built Meadow Mentor by directing AI coding agents (Windsurf/Cascade, Claude, Cursor) to write the implementation while I owned the product and engineering decisions.
+I built Meadow Mentor by directing AI coding agents (Windsurf/Cascade, Claude, GPT, Gemini) to write the implementation while I owned the product and engineering decisions.
 This is an honest description of how the app was made, and I think it reflects where software development is heading.

 **What I owned:**
 - **Product vision and problem definition.** I identified the user need, defined the feature set, and made every prioritization call.